Some Rigorous Results on the L\'evy Spin Glass Model: Proof of Lemma

 Before we proceed with the proof, we first collect some useful properties.
 We refer the readers to \cite{resnick} as a detailed reference.
 First of all, by the definition of $a_N$, it is easy to see that as $N\to\infty$.
-A well-known fact is that for some slowly varying function $\ell$ at $\infty$.
-Moreover, the following uniform convergence holds for any $0<a<\infty$: Potter's bound says that if $L$ is a slowly varying function, for any $\eta>0$, there exists $y_0>0$ such that for all $y\ge y_0$ and $t\ge 1$,
+A well-known fact is that for some slowly varying function $\ell$ at $\infty$ which depends on $L$.
+Moreover, the following uniform convergence holds for any $0<a<\infty$: Potter's bound says that if $L$ is a slowly varying function, for any $\eta>0$, there exists $y_0>0$ such that for all $y\ge y_0$ and $t\ge 1$, An immediate consequence of \eqref{a_N asymptotics} and \eqref{potter} is that for any $\eps>0$,